"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

-Whether skiing or climbing, mountain athlete Fujikawa Ken, 51, continues to lead the pack.
+Whether skiing or climbing, mountain athlete Ken Fujikawa, 51 years old, continues to lead the way.

-His autobiography, "SPEED TOURING: The Life and Records of Mountain Athlete Fujikawa Ken," published last winter, became a hot topic in the mountaineering and skiing worlds.
+His autobiography, "SPEED TOURING: The Life and Records of Mountain Athlete Ken Fujikawa," published last winter, became a hot topic in the mountaineering and skiing worlds.

-"SKIMO" will be featured as a new event at the Milan-Cortina Olympics to be held in February 2026.
-With increased exposure outside of specialized media, it is attracting attention.
+"SKIMO" will be introduced as a new event at the Milan-Cortina Olympics in February 2026.
+With increasing exposure outside of specialized media, he is a figure to watch.

-We spoke to this true mountaineer, who led the Japanese mountaineering scene as an athlete and built the foundations for the sport in its early days, about his outlook for the future.
+We asked this true mountain man, who led the Japanese mountaineering scene as an athlete in its early days and laid its foundation, about his outlook for the future.

 At the top is "Speed Touring"